themagicalmammal/howtolinux/README.md

 #### -- Over Amplification
 ![overamplification](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/overamplification.png)
 #### -- Accessibility
-Optimise the speed of repeat keys.
+Optimize the speed of repeat keys.
 You can also disable Cursor blinking. <br /> <br />
 ![repeatkeys](https://github.com/themagicalmammal/howtopopbuntu/blob/master/Screenshots/repeatkeys.png)
 ### Disable annoying Keyring
-#### This provides security for browsers on a autologin-based system.(Easy way to understand it)
+#### This provides security for browsers on an autologin-based system.
+(Easy way to understand it)
-If you have a autologin system, whenever you open a browser (except firefox) or Github-desktop, the system asks for a key. <br /> <br />
+If you have an autologin system, whenever you open a browser (except firefox) or Github-desktop, the system asks for a key. <br /> <br />
 **Steps to Disable it ->**
 ```settings
 App password & keys > Login > Change Password > Type your Current Pass > Continue > Continue with Empty Pass > Make unencrypted